 During the fiscal year ended December 31, 2008, our selling and marketing expenses were \$4,659,000.
-Selling and marketing expenses during this period consist of sales salaries, commissions, fringes and payroll-related items, travel and entertainment, marketing, stock-based compensation expense and other miscellaneous expenses.
+Selling and marketing expenses during this period consisted of sales salaries, commissions, fringes and payroll-related items, travel and entertainment, marketing, stock-based compensation expense and other miscellaneous expenses.

 During the fiscal year ended December 31, 2008, our general and administrative expenses were \$11,765,000.
-General and administrative expenses during this period consist primarily of administrative personnel (including management and officers) salaries, fringes and payroll-related items, share-based compensation expense, professional fees and other miscellaneous expenses.
+General and administrative expenses during this period consisted primarily of administrative personnel (including management and officers) salaries, fringes and payroll-related items, share-based compensation expense, professional fees and other miscellaneous expenses.

 During the fiscal year ended December 31, 2008, we recorded a gain on derivatives of \$9,815,000.
-This amount represents an unrealized gain which resulted from the decline in the fair value of our warrants, offset partially by an unrealized loss as a result of the unfavorable change in the fair value of our single interest rate swap.
+This amount represented an unrealized gain which resulted from the decline in the fair value of our warrants, offset partially by an unrealized loss as a result of the unfavorable change in the fair value of our single interest rate swap.
 For more information, please refer to the discussion under "Summary of Significant Accounting Policies - Warrants and Derivative Financial Instruments" included in Note 2 and "Warrants and Derivative Financial Instruments" included in Note 6 to our Consolidated Financial Statements included in this Annual Report on Form 10-K.

 During the fiscal year ended December 31, 2008, we recorded interest expense of \$3,771,000.
-This amount consists of interest paid to I-Flow on our term loan, payments made on the interest rate swap, amortization of deferred debt issuance costs incurred in conjunction with the I-Flow term loan and other interest expense.
+This amount consisted of interest paid to Kimberly-Clark (formerly I-Flow) on our term loan, payments made on the interest rate swap, amortization of deferred debt issuance costs incurred in conjunction with the Kimberly-Clark (formerly I-Flow) term loan and other interest expense.

 During the fiscal year ended December 31, 2008, we recorded income tax expense of \$907,000.
-This amount consists of federal, state and local tax provisions.
+This amount consisted of federal, state and local tax provisions.